marcduiker/azure-functions-university/lessons/cosmosdb.md

 | The `newplayer-items` queue from the Queue lesson. | 2-7

-## 1. Running the Azure Cosmos DB Emulator
+## 1. Setup the Azure Cosmos DB Emulator

 Please refer to the [official guide](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=cli%2Cssl-netstd21) corresponding to your platform for the installation steps.